It is a drug that belongs to the family of alkylating agents.

 Sterility is usually temporary with this drug, but it can be permanent in some cases.
 A doctor should be consulted for more details.

-It is important for the doctor to closely monitor the patient during treatment.
+The doctor needs to monitor the patient during treatment closely.
 You should also see your doctor regularly after finishing treatment.

 It is necessary to inform the doctor immediately if the patient presents: